ImranR98/Landscape/README.md

 <!--
 TODO:
-- The 'rollout restart' in the update scripts is unnecessary (if something in the config changes it should auto restart).
-Remove.
 - The opodsync image is from some rando Docker repo.
 Either find a more trustworthy source or build it yourself.
 -->